-We expect that borrowings under our credit facility, anticipated cash flows from operations and borrowings from affiliates will be sufficient to meet our cash needs for 2006.
-Cash needs may also be met by issuing securities in the capital markets.
 Off-Balance Sheet Arrangements.
 Other than operating leases and the guarantees described below, we have no off-balance sheet arrangements.
 However, we do participate in a receivables factoring arrangement.
-CERC Corp. has a bankruptcy remote subsidiary, which we consolidate, which was formed for the sole purpose of buying receivables created by us and selling those receivables to an unrelated third-party.
+We have a bankruptcy remote subsidiary, which we consolidate, which was formed for the sole purpose of buying receivables created by us and selling those receivables to an unrelated third-party.
 This transaction is accounted for as a sale of receivables under the provisions of Statement of Financial Accounting Standards (SFAS) No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities," and, as a result, the related receivables are excluded from the Condensed Consolidated Balance Sheet.
 In January 2006, our \$250 million facility was extended to January 2007.
-As of March 31, 2006, we had \$141 million of advances under our receivables facility.
-The facility was temporarily increased to \$375 million for the period from January 2006 to June 2006 to provide additional liquidity to us during the peak heating season of 2006.
+As of June 30, 2006, no amounts were funded under our receivables facility.
+The facility was temporarily increased to \$375 million for the period from January 2006 to June 2006.

-Prior to CenterPoint Energy's distribution of its ownership in Reliant Energy, Inc. (formerly Reliant Resources, Inc.) (RRI) to its shareholders, we had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
+Prior to the CenterPoint Energy's distribution of its ownership in Reliant Energy, Inc. (formerly Reliant Resources, Inc.) (RRI) to its shareholders, we had guaranteed certain contractual obligations of what became RRI's trading subsidiary.
 Under the terms of the separation agreement between the companies, RRI agreed to extinguish all such guarantee obligations prior to separation, but when separation occurred in September 2002, RRI had been unable to extinguish all obligations.
-To secure CenterPoint Energy and us against obligations under the remaining guarantees, RRI agreed to provide cash or letters of credit for our benefit and that of CenterPoint Energy, and undertook to use commercially reasonable efforts to extinguish the remaining guarantees.
+To secure CenterPoint Energy and us against obligations under the remaining guarantees, RRI agreed to provide cash or letters of credit for our benefit and that of CenterPoint Energy, and agreed to use commercially reasonable efforts to extinguish the remaining guarantees.
 CenterPoint Energy's current exposure under the remaining guarantees relates to our guarantee of the payment by RRI of demand charges related to transportation contracts with one counterparty.
 The demand charges are approximately \$53 million per year in 2006 through 2015, \$49 million in 2016, \$38 million in 2017 and \$13 million in 2018.
-As a result of changes in market conditions, CenterPoint Energy's potential exposure under that guarantee currently exceeds the security provided by RRI.
+As a result of changes in market conditions, our potential exposure under that guarantee currently exceeds the security provided by RRI.
 CenterPoint Energy has requested RRI to increase the amount of its existing letters of credit or, in the alternative, to obtain a release of our obligations under the guarantee, and CenterPoint Energy and RRI are pursuing other alternatives.
-RRI continues to meet its obligations under the transportation contracts.
+On June 30, 2006, we and the RRI trading subsidiary jointly filed a complaint at the FERC against the counterparty on our guarantee.
+In the complaint, the RRI trading subsidiary seeks a determination by the FERC that the security held by the counterparty exceeds the level permitted by the FERC's policies.
+The complaint asks the FERC to require the counterparty to release us from our guarantee obligation and, in its place accept (i) a guarantee from RRI of the obligations of the RRI trading subsidiary, and (ii) letters of credit equal to (A) one year of demand charges for a transportation agreement related to a 2003 expansion of the counterparty's pipeline, and (B) three months of demand charges for three other transportation agreements held by the RRI trading subsidiary.
+On July 20, 2006, the counterparty filed its answer to the complaint, arguing that we are contractually bound to continue the guarantee and that the amount of the guarantee does not violate the FERC's policies.
+The complaint is in its beginning stages, and it is presently unknown what action the FERC may take on the complaint.
+The RRI trading subsidiary continues to meet its obligations under the transportation contracts.